deeksha-p-1/Internship/README.md

 # Internship
 Internship at Rexoroth,The Bosch Company.
+Learned the theory and designed circuits based on pneumatics, hydraulics and PLC programming.